barmanax/autoply/README.md

 ## 🚀 What It Does
 - **Job discovery** – Finds open roles that match your preferences
 - **AI fit scoring** – Scores each job against your resume with clear reasoning
-- **Application drafting** – Generates tailored cover letters and common application answers
+- **Application drafting** – Generates tailored cover letters and application answers per application
-- **One-click approval** – Review, edit, approve, or skip applications in-app

 ---